tetrash/warsawjs-workshop-30-spreadsheet/README.md

 In order to avoid the profiler picking noise from Chrome's extensions (e.g. Adblock), you need to run it without any addons, plugins and in the incognito mode.
 Additionally, we want to enable `--enable-precise-memory-info`.

-**Note:** You need to close Chrome first.
-Running the commands below will close your current tabs too, so make sure to bookmark them or store in any other way if you are particularly attached to them.
+**Note:** You need to **close Chrome first**.
+Running the commands below will make Chrome **close your current tabs** too, so make sure to bookmark them or store in any other way if you are particularly attached to them.

 To do that on Linux: